How I built a $5/month AI lead bot that replaced a $99/month SaaS tool

 Problem 3: Human in the Loop

 Sometimes the AI cannot answer a complex question.
-Humans need to step in.
+Humans need to step in which is why Sharifah and Hanan have access to the AI Whatsapp number in their own laptops.

 My fix: I created a private WhatsApp group with me, the AI agent, Sharifah, and Hanan.